-Two precincts are being developed on nearby sites, one academic and the other sports.
+Two precincts have been developed on nearby sites, one academic and the other sports.
 The masterplan also incorporates the local council’s proposal for a ‘town square’ link while managing its impact on the school site.

-Functioning as the heart of the campus, the academic precinct will be built over 4 levels.
-State of the art learning spaces will be flexible to promote a range of activities and experiences.
-The sports precinct will provide four new competition-standard netball courts, one of which is internal with showers and toilets, a canteen and administration area.
-A ground level Performing Arts space will be available for community use outside school hours, and the nearby Richmond Recreation Centre with pool and a gym will be used by the school.
+Functioning as the heart of the campus, the academic precinct has been built over 4 levels.
+The state of the art learning spaces are flexible and promote a range of activities and experiences.
+The sports precinct provides four new competition-standard netball courts, one of which is internal with showers and toilets, a canteen and administration area.
+A ground-level Performing Arts space is available for community use outside school hours, and the nearby Richmond Recreation Centre with pool and a gym will be used by the school.
 Students will also use a food technology facility at the neighbouring Lynall Hall Community School.

 Department of Education & Training, Victoria

 24.05.2018 - Build Australia: Vertical high school tops out

 24.05.2018 - Urban: Richmond High School's Academic Building Tops Out